aalto-ics-kepaco/retention_order_prediction/README.md

 by Eric Bach, Sandor Szedmak, Celine Brouard, Sebastian Böcker and Juho Rousu

-[Summary of the results](results/ECCB2018.html) shown in the paper.
+[Summary of the results](results/ECCB2018.html) shown in the paper (File needs to be downloaded and opened with a web-browser.).

 # Installation